psaunderualberta/2024-upper-bound-ai-comp/README.md

 ```

 ## Train a model
 The main training script is `tabular_q_train.py`.
 Run `python tabular_q_train.py --help` to learn about the arguments.
 To train in the standard setting, just use `python tabular_q_train.py --train`.
-Evaluate using `python tabular_q_train.py --evaluate --q_model_path <path2model>`
+Evaluate using `python tabular_q_train.py --evaluate --q_model_path <path2model>`.

 ## Evaluate a model
 This repo contains several learned models, all within the `models/` directory.
 Each learned model's file is of the form `q_table_NxN.npy`, where `N` represents the side length of the table.
 Thus, each table has `N * N * 4` elements (4 for the four possible actions).
 The 400 by 400 table has seen the most training, though has yet to converge.
+The 200 by 200 one seems to to best.

 To use the model `q_table` to predict an action for observation `obs`, simply use `action = q_get_action(q_table, obs)` (where `q_get_action` is in `gym_puddle/tabular/q_learning.py`).
 This will be a number in `[0, 3]` which can then be passed to `env.step`.